 Below is a notional diagram that shows many of the most common kinds of models that comprise the Bokeh object system.
 To create Bokeh plots, these objects are created and assembled, and then this object graph is serialized to JSON.
 This JSON representation is consumed by the BokehJS client library, which uses it to render the plot.

-Where space permits, the attributes of the model are show inline.
-Not all objects are shown below; see the Reference Guide for full details.
+Where space permits, the attributes of the model are shown inline.
+Not all objects are shown below, and some information might be outdated; see the reference guide for full details.

 Models and Properties¶

 The primary components of the low-level API are models, which are objects that have attributes that can be automatically serialized in a way that lets them be reconstituted as BokehJS models.
 Technically, models are classes that inherit from HasProps at some point:

 Models contain properties, which are class attributes of type

 class IntProps(HasProps): prop1 = Int() prop2 = Int(10)